7 Keys to Establishing a Confident Impression

 How to present yourself at your confident best!

 When you meet others, do you make a strong and confident impression?
 Is the way you project yourself assertive or weak, impressive or forgettable?
 In interview situations, an interviewer typically determines whether you’re a good candidate for the job within 6 seconds of meeting you (1).
 Socially, people often evaluate whether we should be treated as an equal, superior, or inferior based on our charisma (or lack thereof) and demeanor.
 What are some of the keys to establishing a confident first impression, whether you’re dating, socializing, interviewing, or business networking?
-Here are seven keys to presenting yourself at your best, excerpt from my book (click on title): "Are You Too Nice?
-How to Gain Appreciation and Respect".
+Here are seven keys to presenting yourself at your best, with excerpts from my books (click on titles): "Relationship Communication Success for Introverts" and "Workplace Communication Success for Introverts".

 1. Make Natural and Direct Eye Contact